gomorpheus/morpheus-docs/getting_started/maintenance/scaling.rst

 Vertical Scaling
 ^^^^^^^^^^^^^^^^

-In all Appliance Architectures, Application nodes can be vertically scaled at any time, however a reconfigure must be performed for additional resources to be utilized bu Morpheus on a node, which will result in the ``morpheus-ui`` restarting on the reconfiguring node.
+In all Appliance Architectures, Application nodes can be vertically scaled at any time, however a reconfigure must be performed for additional resources to be utilized by |morpheus| on a node, which will result in the ``morpheus-ui`` restarting on the reconfiguring node.

 Morpheus configures memory/ram utilization for services during the ``reconfigure`` process.
 If additional memory/ram is added to a Host or VM running the Morpheus App, the additional memory/ram will not be utilized by the Morpheus Application until a ``morpheus-ctl reconfigure`` command is ran and the additional memory/ram is recognized.

-When the ``morpheus-ctl reconfigure`` command detects changes on available memory/ram, it will trigger a ``morpheus-ui`` service restart.

 .. important:: When the ``morpheus-ctl reconfigure`` command detects changes on available memory/ram, it will restart the ``morpheus-ui`` service.